-However, such as with the early Horror Noire genre, we get a saving grace and that saving grace was Blacula.
-Written and directed the African-American director, William Crain.
+However, such as with the early Horror Noire genre, we got a saving grace and that saving grace was Blacula.
+Written and directed by the African-American director, William Crain.
 This is what changed the Blaxploitation genre.
 Not only did it change it, but it also depicted the Black woman as intelligent and sensible.
-This is a trope we had not seen in the Blaxploitation genre, especially with women.
-(See: Horror Noire: A History Of Black Horror‘s interview with William Crain and the sequel Scream Blacula Scream.)
+This is a trope we have not seen in the Blaxploitation genre, especially with women.
+(See: Horror Noire: A History Of Black Horror interview with William Crain and the sequel Scream Blacula Scream.)
 With Scream Blacula Scream, the now main character of the film, Pam Grier took the first seat.
 This is where we see women positively emerge into something fantastic.

 In the same token as males in the early Horror Noire genre, however, women had their fair share of metaphors.
 Many women were being seen as makers and providers of voodoo.
-In many cases, also, they were seen as timid and honestly submissive.
-That becomes tied to the sexuality of Black women as well, often being seen as highly sexualized in many instances on screen (see: Abby — a Black female character being possessed by a sex demon, who attacks men through sex.)
+In many cases, they were seen as timid and honestly submissive.
+It has become tied to the sexuality of Black women as well, often being seen as highly sexualized in many instances on screen (see: Abby — a Black female character being possessed by a sex demon who attacks men through sex.)
 This is what resulted in that fear of women and sexuality, how we should be ‘frightened’ of them and their ability to hypnotize us with their over-grossing sexuality.
 However, see Sugar Hill & Ganja & Hess for a decent adaptation of powerful women in film.
 Nonetheless, it doesn’t stop there…

 Another Horror Noire Trope